|

 by Susan McCarthy, Jeffrey Moussaieff Masson

-This national bestseller exploring the complex emotional lives
+This national bestseller exploring the complex emotional

 of animals was hailed as "a masterpiece" by Elizabeth